Schools: School of Taxation Frequently Asked Questions

 The program is entirely self-paced - you decide how many classes you want to take each trimester and whether or not to take a course each trimester.
 Generally, we have three trimesters a year in which to take a course (fall, spring and summer).
 If you take one class each trimester, the program will take you a little over three years to complete.
 However, you can complete the program in as short a period as nine months if you participate in our full-time day program (offered only at the San Francisco campus).
 Other students may take as long as 10 years to complete the degree, deciding to take only one class a year.
 It's up to you!

 We find that most students who earn the best grades in any class are those spending approximately 10-15 hours a week in study-time per class.
-This time frame applies to both in-person classes and cyber courses.
+This time frame applies to both in-person classes and online courses.
 Of course, some students have performed well devoting less time to their studies and others have needed to spend considerably more time.
-For those taking a class on cyber, you will want to make sure you are well disciplined and schedule sufficient study and "class" time to allow for the 10-15 hours per week.
+For those taking a class online, you will want to make sure you are well disciplined and schedule sufficient study and "class" time to allow for the 10-15 hours per week.

 Because of the time expectations discussed in the previous question, some working adult students find they can take only one class each trimester.
 The decision is entirely left to the student.
 We are happy to advise you in making this decision.